- ORDER: Charadriiformes

 - Cool Facts

 - The Pigeon Guillemot feeds in shallower waters than most auks, puffins, or murrelets.
-Although it is known to dive to depths greater than 45 meters (148 feet), it feeds best in waters of only 10 to 20 meters (33-66 feet) deep.
+Although it can dive deeper than 45 meters (148 feet), it feeds mainly in waters only 10–20 meters (33–66 feet) deep.

-- The oldest recorded Pigeon Guillemot was at least 15 years, 2 months old when it was recaptured and rereleased during banding operations in Washington.
+- The oldest recorded Pigeon Guillemot was at least 17 years, 1 month old when it was recaptured during banding operations in Washington.